JuliaLang/www.julialang.org/contribute/index.md

 ### Find open issues of packages
 - pre-requisites: GitHub account, development tools ([installed Julia](#how-to-install-julia), an [IDE](#what-are-the-ide-options?
 ))
-- estimated time: from 1h to days and months
+- estimated time: from ~1h to days or months (try starting with simpler issues)
 - steps:
  	- [pick a Julia package](#how-to-find-julia-packages) and open its GitHub page
 	- on GitHub, open the 'Issues' tab